Insurance Denials in Healthcare Practices

-While 100% verification 100% of the time might seem simple to implement, the reality is revenue cycle leaders struggle to make sure this step is followed at all times.
+While 100% verification 100% of the time might seem simple to implement, the reality is revenue cycle leaders struggle to make sure this step is always followed.

 The best way to make sure verification is happening all the time is taking the process out of human hands.
-By automating verification, you can be sure it is being run all the time and rely on staff to focus on correcting verification failures.
+By automating verification, you can allow your staff to focus on correcting verification failures.

-Once all verification has been done, some determinations need to be made.
+Once all insurance verification has been done, some determinations need to be made.